 Temporal plots for primary indicators boron, sulfate, and chloride reported in groundwater monitoring well MW-1603 are provided in Figure 4-1 to Figure 4-3, respectively, with data for the BSFAP water presented for comparison.
-All temporal plots have used the following color-coding system:
+All temporal plots use the following color-coding system:

-- Red to indicate a concentration reported above the reporting limit - Orange to indicate a concentration reported below the reporting limit but above the method detection limit (denoted as estimated "J" values) - Green to indicate a concentration below the method detection limit (denoted as "U"); results below the method detection limit (MDL) were conservatively plotted as the MDL.
+- Red indicates a concentration reported above the reporting limit. - Orange indicates a concentration reported below the reporting limit but above the method detection limit (denoted as estimated "J" values). - Green indicates a concentration below the method detection limit (MDL) (denoted as "U"); results below the MDL were conservatively plotted as the MDL.